 a.
 An excellent app that allows you to calculate roasting time based on multiple factors.
 If you roast more than once a month, this is a great app.
 While only for iOS, we definitely recommend this to the meat eaters out there.

 b.
-Unfortunately, we were unable find a corresponding Thanksgiving Android app that was as comprehensive.
+Unfortunately, we were unable to find a corresponding Thanksgiving Android app that was as comprehensive.
 That being said, Roast Perfect is a great resource for roasting beef.
-It has a guide to help you choose a roast based upon the amount of people being served, a roast timer, and a few videos with helpful tips.
+It has a guide to help you choose a roast based upon the number of people being served, a roast timer, and a few videos with helpful tips.

 3. Air BnB